The Good, Bad and the Maybe

 Vite

-Here’s a curiosity though: the new react.dev installation guide goes deep into framework-ful frameworks.
+Here’s the curiosity though: the new react.dev installation guide goes deep into framework-ful frameworks.
 It mysteriously burries what would have been the nearest viable alternative to create-react-app in a secondary section.
 Now, below I also go deep into these hybrid apps but I think it is irresponsible to discard over ten years of momentum when your 2018-era feature set has just been documented.

 Webpack